 - Bangalore, Professional Soldier - Sprints faster when taking enemy fire.
 Describes most items in detail when pinging them.
 Her Tactical Ability (Smoke Launcher) deploys a shoulder-mounted cluster of smoke grenades.
 Her Ultimate Ability (Rolling Thunder) deploys a beacon that calls in an artillery strike that, after a delayed fuse, damages all enemies (while slowing down and blinding all players inside).
 Unlocked from the start.

 - Horizon, Gravitational Manipulator - Improved movement control while in the air.
 Reduced fall impact.
 Her Tactical Ability (Gravity Lift) deploys a device on the ground that lifts players upward.
 Her Ultimate Ability (Black Hole) deploys a device that pulls nearby players towards it before delivering a blast.
-Added on November 4, 2020.
+Added in Season 7.

 - Mirage, Holographic Trickster - Automatically deploys a holographic decoy (while cloaking himself) when downed.
 He also cloaks himself while reviving teammates (cloaking that teammate as well) and while using a respawn beacon.
 Can deploy decoys while using the jump-pack.
 His Tactical Ability (Psyche Out) sends out a decoy to confuse enemies (which can be manually controlled to mimic his every action).
 His Ultimate Ability (Vanishing Act) cloaks him while deploying a group of decoys that mimic his every action.

 - Octane, High-Speed Daredevil - Automatically heals himself over time (at a slow pace).
 His Tactical Ability (Stim) allows him to damage himself to move faster and negate attacks that cause slowdown.
 His Ultimate Ability (Launch Pad) deploys a platform that launches players forward, which they can also double-jump out of.
-Added on March 19, 2019.
+Added in Season 1.

 - Revenant, Synthetic Nightmare - Improved walking speed while crouched.
 Can climb walls twice as high.
 His Tactical Ability (Silence) deploys a device that explodes on impact, creating a cloud that deals damage and disable abilities.
 His Ultimate Ability (Death Totem) deploys a device that anyone (friend or foe) can use to turn into a temporary "shadow" form.
 While in shadow form, all damage towards them bypasses their shields and getting knocked down instead causes the user to return to the device.
-Added on February 4, 2020.
+Added in Season 4.

 - Wraith, Interdimensional Skirmisher - Automatically detects nearby danger through "random whispers".
 Her Tactical Ability (Into the Void) allows her to phase through dimensions to dodge gunfire and make her harder to notice.
 Her Ultimate Ability (Dimensional Rift) deploys a portal at her position and allows her to run forward quickly to deploy a second portal for two-way teleportation.
 Unlocked from the start.